 After the challenge of the rugged North Devon coastal path just steps away from the cottage, have a heavenly deep soak in the freestanding roll top bath, with luxurious bubbles and atmospheric room lighting.Garden

-The entrance to Puffin's Nest is to one side of a courtyard garden and the family farmhouse is the other.
-However tucked against the sea facing side of the cottage with an open view between you and the cliff tops you have pride of place with a dedicated outside place to cuddle up under a blanket whilst watching the sun go down.
+Your sitting outside area is around the far side of the cottage with spectacular sea views.
+The entrance to Puffin's Nest is to one side of the owner's courtyard garden and the family farmhouse is the other.
+Tucked against the sea facing side of the cottage with an open view between you and the cliff tops you have pride of place with a dedicated outside place to cuddle up under a blanket whilst watching the sun go down.
 A seat-with-a view is an understatement!.
 A pathway runs from the cottage, along the edge of the fields, joining the coastal path and dipping down to Berry Beach and then up again along this dramatic coastline.
 All this is set within 500 acres of rolling farmland so bring your wellies, your surf boards and your walking boots - you will use them all here.History

 Puffin's Nest is a converted granary in the heart of the working Blegberry farm.
 It is the only fortified farm in Devon - the wall built around the farmstead was there to protect it from pirate attacks from the cove just below.
 Whilst pirates tend not to be such a problem now the farm is steeped in wonderful history and with over 500 acres you are most welcome to roam wild and explore.Parking